cashfree/pg-integration-kits/java/README.md

 Download the php folder from the above repository.You can refer [here](https://stackoverflow.com/questions/7106012/download-a-single-folder-or-directory-from-a-github-repo) to download a single folder from the repository.

-Extract the downloaded zip file and place it in the root directory of your web server.
-Let's assume that the root directory is /var/www/html (the copied directory should then look like /var/www/html/php/)
+Extract the downloaded zip file and place it inside a folder called *cashfree*.
+We then move this *cashfree* folder to the webapps folder in our tomcat.
+Let's assume that the tomcat root directory is  /usr/local/apache-tomcat-9.0.10 (the copied directory should then look like  /usr/local/apache-tomcat-9.0.10/cashfree)

 ## Pre-requisites

 ```
-1)Apache web server
+1)Tomcat
 2)Php 7.0

 ```